Albay: Religion

+Catholicism

+Catholicism is the predominant religion in the province, affiliated by 96.1% of the men and 95.7% of the women of Albay.
+Each town has its own fiesta for their patrons and patronesses.

+Others

+Other religious denominations are the Iglesia ni Cristo (INC) has 2 percent of the province, other Protestant churches such as the Baptist Church, Methodist, other Evangelical Christians, Seventh-day Adventists, Mormons, Jehovah's Witnesses as well as Islam.

 Languages

 Albay is home to several languages and host to different native languages of Bicol Region.
 Out of seven Bikol languages (excluding the Bisakol languages, which are Bisayan languages), only Pandan Bikol of northern Catanduanes is not used or which the origin is not from Albay.
 The languages in the province are very diverse which includes the languages of Albay Bikol group which comprises the languages of West Miraya, East Miraya, Libon and Buhinon.
 Of the four Albay Bikol languages, Buhinon is the only one not used in Albay but rather in Buhi, Camarines Sur.

 Rinconada Bikol is a minority language in the province and used by people in barangays of Libon and Polangui that are near the boundary of Bato and Iriga in Camarines Sur.
 Another primary language used in the province is Central Bikol which is the native tongue of the population on the eastern coast of the Bicol Peninsula.
 Both Albay Bikol languages and Rinconada Bikol are members of Inland Bikol group of languages while Central Bikol is a language member of Coastal Bikol.
 The Tabaco - Legazpi - Sorsogon dialect of Central Bikol is spoken in Legazpi, Tabaco and neighboring municipalities on the east side of Albay, and some parts of northern Sorsogon (especially in Sorsogon City).

 The majority of the inhabitants also understand English and Filipino as second languages.